Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

    </table>

-2. Once the deployment is successful, you will see all the resources in the resource group in Azure Portal.
+2. Once the deployment is successful, you will see the resources in Azure Portal.

    <img src="images/azure_resources.png">